Merna-Zaki/FNDIV_Final_Project/README.md

 ## Repository contents

 `Plotting_ERP.m` - Plots grand average ERPs from two channels across four experimental groups and four task conditions.
-(USED FOR FINAL PROJECT)

-`ERP_linear_mixed_models_V2.m`- Runs linear mixed models for each condition to evaluate the effect of Transcranial Magnetic Stimulation (TMS) and Opioid Use Disorder (OUD) on the N200- an event-related potential (ERP) linked to conflict monitoring and learning.
-Visualizes mean amplitudes with bar graphs and overlays the predicted model.

-`ERP_linear_mixed_models_V3.m`- Same statistical analysis as V2 but visualizes using boxplots for mean amplitudes and scatterplots for actual vs. predicted values.
-(USED FOR FINAL PROJECT)
+`ERP_linear_mixed_models_V3.m`- Runs linear mixed models for each condition to evaluate the effect of Transcranial Magnetic Stimulation (TMS) and Opioid Use Disorder (OUD) on the N200- an event-related potential (ERP) linked to conflict monitoring and learning.
+Visualizes using boxplots for mean amplitudes and scatterplots for actual vs. predicted values.

 `beh_linear_mixed_models_V1.m`-  Runs linear mixed models to evaluate the effect of Transcranial Magnetic Stimulation (TMS) and Opioid Use Disorder (OUD) on behavioral performance (accuracy & RT).
 It visualizes accuracy and reaction time using boxplots and scatterplots for actual vs. predicted values.